caufieldjh/pining/README.md

 #### Input
 A text file containing a list of UniprotAC IDs, one per line, to be used as the interactors to search for.
 Will accept other data if they are present but the file must be in long format (that is, one observation per line).
-Headings will be ignored.

 Uniprot IDs will be assumed to be in the first column.

-Additional values will be stored as a list of lists.
+For additional data fields, pining_for_new_data.py will determine whether the data category is qualitative or quantitative.
+Qualitative variables will be treated as categories and subcategories, such that an input that looks like the following (tab delimited):

+`uniprot	group1	group2	value`

+`M3W421	bags	pos	0.6133`

+`M3W421	bags	neg	0.0182`

+`M3WX82	yarn	neg	0.1232`

+`...`

+will be interpreted as "for M3W421, bags and pos is 0.6133" and so on.

 #### Output
 * A list of interactions, in PSI-MI TAB format, involving only interactors in the target set.
 See the following link for full details of PSI-MI TAB format: